jeanwsr/mokit-doc-mdbook/src/chap_appdx.md

 ### Q22: undefined symbol GOMP
 I find errors like `undefined symbol: GOMP_parallel` or `undefined symbol: omp_get_thread_num` when importing some modules in `mokit.lib`.

-A22: If you are using MOKIT from conda: currently there're two ways to avoid this error:
+A22: If you are using MOKIT from conda: currently there're two approaches to avoid this error:

+(1) If you are using MOKIT from default channel, please check:

-(1) avoid use of `conda-forge` channel.
+* no packages used from `conda-forge` channel.
 One can do `conda list | grep libg` to check if some packages in the environment come from `conda-forge`.
 Since currently pyscf's conda package needs `conda-forge`, you can install pyscf from pip in this case if pyscf is needed.
+If for some reason you have to enable `conda-forge` channel, please go to approach (2).
 <!--The python modules provided by MOKIT (conda installation) should work with `libgomp` version 11, which is usually statisfied by environments recently created by conda, regardless of the version of conda, the version of python and the version of Anaconda/miniconda distribution.

 The version of `libgomp` may be different in some rare conditions.
 Here is one of them: it comes from `conda-forge` instead of `defaults` channel, which is probably caused by installing numpy or other packages from `conda-forge`.
 One can do `conda list | grep libgomp` to check that.-->
+* package `blas` should be `*mkl` instead of `*openblas`.
+Do `conda list | grep blas` to check it.
+See [issues/19](https://gitlab.com/jxzou/mokit/-/issues/19) to make it right.

 (2) See [here](./chap2-2.md#use-mokit-with-conda-forge-channel) to install MOKIT with conda-forge channel.
 <!--use the following command to create an environment (and install MOKIT and pyscf at the same time)
 ```